vikamuhan-reddy/19AI550_new/Ex.no.6_Pursue and Evade_Movement.md

 ### Result:
-Thus the simple seek behavior was implemented successfully.
+Thus the simple pursue and evade behavior was implemented successfully.